 Statistical analysis

 Data were analyzed with SPSS Statistics for Windows, version 20.0 (IBM Corp., Armonk, NY, United States).
 A biomedical statistician (Nilza Gonçalves, Instituto de Medicina Molecular, Faculty of Medicine, University of Lisbon, Portugal) reviewed the study’s statistics.
 For comparative analysis, the patients were divided into two groups: With and without NODAT.
 For continuous variables, differences were analyzed using the Mann-Whitney test (nonparametric data) and Student’s t-test (parametric data).
 For categorical variables, differences were analyzed using the chi-square test.
 Multivariate analysis was performed to identify potential risk factors for NODAT by using a logistic regression test.
 Data were expressed as mean ± standard deviation or median (minimum and maximum) for continuous variables and as percentage for categorical variables.
-P less than 0.05 was considered significant.
+P<0.05 was considered significant.

 RESULTS